Last week, we polled our Twitter followers, asking them what they would like to refine in 2016. They had the following options to choose from:

 Follow up.
 Networking doesn’t end when you leave the event.
 It is important to follow up and nurture the sprouting relationship.

 We hope that these tips help set you up for networking success.
-If you see any member of the Redstone team out and about, please come and say hello we would love to get to know.
+If you see any member of the #REDSQUAD out and about, please come and say hello!
+We would love to get to know you.

 Latest posts by Redstone (see all)